Archibald Gracie IV: Early life

-Archibald Gracie was born in Mobile, Alabama, a member of the wealthy Scottish-American Gracie family of New York City.
+Archibald Gracie IV was born on January 15, 1858, in Mobile, Alabama, a member of the wealthy Scottish-American Gracie family of New York City.
 He was a namesake and direct descendant of Archibald Gracie, who had built Gracie Mansion, the current official residence of the mayor of New York City, in 1799.
 His father, Archibald Gracie III, had been an officer with the Confederate States Army during the American Civil War; in 1862, he was promoted to brigadier general.
 In 1863, the elder Gracie served at the Battle of Chickamauga; he was killed in action during the Siege of Petersburg in 1864.
 In that same year, Archibald IV attended St. Paul's School in Concord, New Hampshire.
 He later attended the United States Military Academy (though he did not graduate) and eventually became a colonel of the 7th New York Militia.

 Gracie was an amateur historian and had a particular interest in the Battle of Chickamauga, in which his father had served.
 He spent a number of years researching the battle and eventually wrote a book titled The Truth about Chickamauga, which was published in 1911.
 In early 1912, Gracie traveled to Europe on the alone, without his wife or their daughter.
 He made his return trip to the United States aboard as a first class passenger.